elemaudio/docs/docs/guides/Custom_Native_Nodes.md

 One of Elementary's primary goals is to provide a comprehensive vocabulary of native audio processing nodes from which functional, declarative composition can derive a huge set of higher level audio processes.
-But sometimes that's not quite enough; sometimes you will need particular audio processing primitives that Elementary doesn't provide:
+But sometimes that's not quite enough; sometimes you will need audio processing primitives that Elementary doesn't provide:

 * maybe you have existing DSP in C++ that you want to lean on
 * maybe the constraints around expressing feedback loops in JavaScript preclude the type of audio process that you want to build
 * maybe you have certain performance considerations for a particular, static piece of your process

-Whatever your reason, Elementary's engine offers an API for extending the vocabulary with your own, custom built, native audio processing nodes in C++.
+Whatever your reason, Elementary's engine offers an API for extending its vocabulary with your own, custom built, native audio processing nodes in C++.
 This guide illustrates the process for using this API.